 Now, Neste is bringing this circular economy model to customers in California and beyond.

-Our acquisition of Mahoney Environmental and recent entry into the used cooking oil collection market in Washington state means we are even better positioned to help customers create a circular economy.
-For example, the amount of used cooking oil generated from Oregon, California and Washington combined is around 3777 million pounds per year - enough to make more than 38 million gallons of renewbale diesel and SAF.
-Because this used cooking oil is locally sourced, the renewbale fuel can be brought back into the U.S. West Coast to power vehicles.
+Neste's acquisition of Mahoney Environmental and recent entry into the used cooking oil collection market in Washington state means we are even better positioned to help customers create a circular economy.
+For example, the amount of used cooking oil generated from Oregon, California and Washington combined is around 377 million pounds per year - enough to make more than 38 million gallons of renewbale diesel and SAF.
+The renewable fuel can then be brought back into the U.S. West Coast to power vehicles.
 The end result - a virtuous, circular cycle.